kkots/ggxrd_hitbox_overlay_2211/README.md

 ; This will allow you, if you also use the "player1IsBoss" setting, to use the boss exclusive 214S and 214H moves.
 ; Works only in Training and Versus Modes. p2RamlethalDisableMarteliForpeli = false

+; Specify true or false.
+; Setting this to true will allow the mod to load faster, at the expense of potential ; crashes in case the game's GuiltyGearXrd.exe executable's code is altered in such a way ; that affects this mod.
+; A sigscan is a search for a sequence of bytes in the executable code.
+; Mods, recording software, cheats and hacks modify it, and in this case sigscans must be ; repeated.
+Caching them may lead to incorrect results and then this mod may crash the game.
+; Reasonable safeguards have been put in place to prevent this, but they had to not slow down ; the load time of the mod and therefore may not guarantee that there will be no crash.
+; You sould enable this setting if you are not altering the recording software that you use, ; or are changing which mods are already loaded by the time this mod gets loaded, or ; all those things change game executable code only in a way that does not matter for this mod. useSigscanCaching = true
 ```

 </details>